Contrastive vision-language learning with paraphrasing and negation: SemCLIP: Semantic CLIP with Paraphrasing and Negation

-\textit{Text Encoder:} The text encoder is a Transformer with learnable token embeddings and positional encoding.
+\textbf{Architecture:} Figure \ref{fig:training_loss_scheme} illustrates the SemCLIP model and application of the combined loss function (Eq. \ref{eqn:total_train_loss}).
+The original CLIP architecture is composed of a vision encoder and a transformer-based text encoder.
+We augment it only by incorporating the shared projection space defined above. \textit{Vision Encoder:} we adopt a Vision Transformer (ViT-B/32) as the vision encoder, initialized with pre-trained weights from LAION-2B \citep{Cherti2023-dk}.
+Our code adapts the standard OpenCLIP implementation from \citealt{ilharco_gabriel_2021_5143773}.
+We use the pre-trained OpenCLIP models with frozen vision encoders during training. \textit{Text Encoder:} we use a Transformer decoder with causal self-attention, learnable token embeddings and positional encoding.
 By default, it consists of $L=12$ layers with $H=8$ attention heads and uses a hidden dimension of $d=512$.
-The encoder operates over tokenized input captions, as usual, and the final output is derived from the representation at the end-of-sequence (EOS) token position.
+The decoder operates over tokenized input captions, as usual, and the final output is derived from the representation at the end-of-sequence (EOS) token position.
 This representation is then passed through a linear projection layer to align with the dimensionality of the vision encoder output.